-In my experience as a WordPress plugin developer, I have run across many users of WordPress who fall victim to some very bad habits.
-When consulting clients who are running WordPress, I’ve seen a lot, and I’ve fixed a lot.
-Here are some of the most common bad habits that I’ve come across.
-I’ll tell […]
+In my experience as a WordPress developer and consultant, I have run across many users of WordPress who fall victim to some very bad habits.
+When consulting client about WordPress site management, I’ve seen a lot, and I’ve fixed a lot.
+Here are some of the most common bad habits that I’ve come across when […]

 WordPress continues to grow in market share.
 At present, it powers over 20% of all web sites.
 When you consider sites that are using content management systems, WP’s market share is 58.5%, with the next closest being Joomla at 9.5%.
 There is no question that WordPress has momentum to grow some more and I’ve staked […]